Peggun/Algorithmia/README.md

 ---
 ## Releases
-Version v0.1.0-alpha for Algorithmia's UI has been released!
+Version v0.1.0-alpha for Genetica's UI has been released!
 Feel free to check it out, request improvements or report bugs.
 You can find it underneath the [Releases](https://github.com/Peggun/Genetica/releases) tab.
-The Version v0.1.0-alpha for Algorithmia NuGet package is being a work in progress, and should be released soon.
+The Version v0.1.0-alpha for Genetica NuGet package is being a work in progress, and should be released soon.

 ## Table of Contents
 1. [Features](#features)